MAINSTREAMING BIODIVERSITY AND ECOSYSTEM SERVICES INTO COMMUNITY FORESTRY IN NEPAL

 Community forestry that benefits people and biodiversity

-The natural environment is vital for the wellbeing of many people in Nepal, especially those living in poor communities.
-Many livelihoods depend on the forest, which provides a wealth of economic, health and social benefits to people – termed ecosystem services.
+The natural environment is vital for the well-being of many people in Nepal, especially those living in poor communities.
+Many livelihoods depend on the forest, which provides a wealth of economic, health, and social benefits to people – termed ecosystem services.
 A more diverse forest is a healthier forest and one that can provide more ecosystem services.
-Likewise, managing forest for biodiversity is also actually managing forest for the people, and doing so can alleviate poverty.
+Likewise, managing forests for biodiversity is also actually managing forests for the people, and doing so can alleviate poverty.

-Common land in Nepal is owned by the state, which has capacity constraints to monitor and manage the area, and often leads to the overuse of resources by the community.
-In community forestry, the local community themselves plays a significant role in forest management and land-use decision-making, and in Nepal this was introduced via the formation of ‘Forest User Groups’.
-Community forest management is also recognised by the country’s National Biodiversity Strategy and Action Plan (NBSAP) to improve wellbeing and livelihoods.
+Common land in Nepal is owned by the state, which has capacity constraints to monitor and manage the area and often leads to the overuse of resources by the community.
+In community forestry, the local community themselves plays a significant role in forest management and land-use decision-making, and in Nepal, this was introduced via the formation of ‘Forest User Groups’.
+Community forest management is also recognized by the country’s National Biodiversity Strategy and Action Plan (NBSAP) to improve wellbeing and livelihoods.

 When it comes to integrating conservation, good governance and the development of sustainable local livelihoods, Nepal’s community forestry programme is regarded as one of the world’s success stories.
 However, there is evidence that the potential benefits for biodiversity, as well as for social equity and community resilience, are not being maximised.
 The planning frameworks commonly in use focus on timber production (often to the benefit of a community’s elite).
 Local people are often unaware of their forest’s biodiversity values or the ecosystem services that forests provide; most of their forest management plans are not geared to the conservation of rare and indigenous species, including those of potential value to the local communities themselves.

 By integrating biodiversity and ecosystem services into the training for forest officers, as well as into the operational procedures for community forest management, the project will raise awareness of the values of biodiversity and the steps women and men in local communities can take to conserve and use it sustainably.
-Training, awareness raising and provision of tools will ensure integration of biodiversity and ecosystem services into locallevel forest management plans whilst subsequent implementation of plans will ensure community forests are managed sustainably, with benefits for biodiversity conservation as well as livelihoods.
+Training, awareness-raising, and provision of tools will ensure integration of biodiversity and ecosystem services into local level forest management plans whilst the subsequent implementation of plans will ensure community forests are managed sustainably, with benefits for biodiversity conservation as well as livelihoods.

 Benefits to communities of sustainable forest management for biodiversity: